nsrau/azure-docs.it-it/articles/active-directory/conditional-access/what-if-tool.md

 ---
-title: Che cos'è la cosa se strumento in Active Directory accesso condizionale di Azure?
+title: The Conditional Access What If tool - Azure Active Directory
-description: Informazioni su come è possibile comprendere l'impatto dei criteri di accesso condizionale nell'ambiente.
+description: Learn how you can understand the impact of your Conditional Access policies on your environment.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: article
-ms.date: 11/20/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: nigu
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 97d2ec4099045e17b8482fcde313d31720083583
+ms.openlocfilehash: a5846934a8ad8455ca375b4bc54fc46d45aba1cd
-ms.sourcegitcommit: 79496a96e8bd064e951004d474f05e26bada6fa0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67506747"
+ms.locfileid: "74379988"
 ---
-# <a name="what-is-the-what-if-tool-in-azure-active-directory-conditional-access"></a>Che cos'è la cosa se strumento in Active Directory accesso condizionale di Azure?
+# <a name="troubleshoot-using-the-what-if-tool-in-conditional-access"></a>Troubleshoot using the What If tool in Conditional Access

-[Accesso condizionale](../active-directory-conditional-access-azure-portal.md) è una funzionalità di Azure Active Directory (Azure AD) che consente al controllo del modo in cui gli utenti autorizzati accedono alle App cloud.
-Come si sapere cosa accade tra i criteri di accesso condizionale nell'ambiente in uso?
-Per rispondere a questa domanda, è possibile usare la **condizionale simulazione accesso strumento**.
+[Conditional Access](../active-directory-conditional-access-azure-portal.md) is a capability of Azure Active Directory (Azure AD) that enables you to control how authorized users access your cloud apps.
+How do you know what to expect from the Conditional Access policies in your environment?
+To answer this question, you can use the **Conditional Access What If tool**.

-Questo articolo illustra come è possibile usare questo strumento per testare i criteri di accesso condizionale.
+This article explains how you can use this tool to test your Conditional Access policies.

 ## <a name="what-it-is"></a>Che cos'è

-Il **strumento per i criteri condizionali simulazione accesso** consente di comprendere l'impatto dei criteri di accesso condizionale nell'ambiente.
-Anziché testare i criteri eseguendo più accessi in modo manuale, questo strumento consente di valutare un accesso simulato di un utente.
+The **Conditional Access What If policy tool** allows you to understand the impact of your Conditional Access policies on your environment.
+Anziché testare i criteri eseguendo più accessi in modo manuale, questo strumento ti permette di valutare un accesso simulato di un utente.
 La simulazione valuta l'impatto di questo accesso sui criteri e genera un report di simulazione.
-Il report non sono elencati solo i criteri di accesso condizionale applicati, ma anche [i criteri classici](policy-migration.md#classic-policies) se presenti.
+The report does not only list the applied Conditional Access policies but also [classic policies](policy-migration.md#classic-policies) if they exist.

-Il **cosa accade se** strumento consente di individuare rapidamente i criteri applicati a un utente specifico.
+The **What If** tool provides a way to quickly determine the policies that apply to a specific user.
 Queste informazioni possono essere usate, ad esempio, se è necessario risolvere un problema.

-## <a name="how-it-works"></a>Funzionamento
+## <a name="how-it-works"></a>Come funziona

-Nel **condizionale simulazione accesso strumento**, è innanzitutto necessario configurare le impostazioni dello scenario si desidera simulare l'accesso.
-Queste impostazioni includono:
+In the **Conditional Access What If tool**, you first need to configure the settings of the sign-in scenario you want to simulate.
+Tali impostazioni includono:

 - L'utente da testare
 - Le app cloud a cui l'utente proverà ad accedere